DFE-Digital/support-for-early-career-teachers-static/content/ucl/year-2-inquiry-into-developing-quality-pedagogy-and-making-productive-use-of-assessment-part-3/summer-week-1-mentor-materials.md

 Classroom talk, combined with scaffolding resources, can be a powerful driver for improving written literacy among pupils with SpLCN in Year 4.
 (4a, 4p)

-She realised that she should continue with this approach to supporting her pupils’ writing, but keep a careful eye on the successful use of the scaffold, so her pupils could still succeed when she withdrew it.
+She realised that she should continue with this approach to supporting her pupils' writing, but keep a careful eye on the successful use of the scaffold, so her pupils could still succeed when she withdrew it.

 From the wider emergent (overheard and unexpected) evidence, Vashti made these additional inferences:

-- she overheard several of the non-SpLCN pupils, but who also have other additional needs, say that the ‘speaking sentences’ approach made them much more confident when writing – the approach can work with all pupils who have additional needs
+- she overheard several of the non-SpLCN pupils, but who also have other additional needs, say that the 'speaking sentences' approach made them much more confident when writing – the approach can work with all pupils who have additional needs
 - unexpectedly, the oracy of the SpLCN pupils also improved markedly over the period – scaffolds which reduce basic errors in one area of literacy may also have a similar effect in others

 She inferred that this was because she had learned better how to: